-This award is open to corporate social responsibility programmes that are developed with the aim of expanding learning, enhancing access to information and providing unique academic experiences.
-These programmes, with a ‘learning’ theme, should engage local schools or other education/training establishments showing creativity and innovation.
-It can have any educational focus including (but not limited to) apprenticeships, equality & inclusion, STEM, employability skills or any environmental aspect and will have been delivered between 2014-2016.
+This award is open to programmes that are developed with the aim of expanding learning, enhancing access to information and providing unique academic experiences.
+These programmes, with a ‘learning’ theme, should engage local schools or other education/training establishments showing creativity and innovation and can focus on areas such as health & nutrition, employability skills, apprenticeships, diversity & inclusion or STEM and will have been delivered between 2015-2017 (or still being delivered).

 Judges will be looking for evidence of the following points within the supplied application form and reserve the right to award multiple awards for different styles of initiative (weighting percentages in brackets):